Identifying Sources of Support and Friendship

 - Volunteering your time to community groups and organizations.

 Your support system may help you through the stress of a personal financial crisis.
 By reaching out to others and taking advantage of their support and friendship, you can gain strength to deal with your problems and an ability to take control of your situation.

+In addition to your personal support network, you can use community agencies for support.
 See Community Agencies That Can Help for community services that are available.

 Personal Finance — Online resources and workshops to make wise decisions about money and other financial resources.

 Rural Minnesota Life — Provides information for Minnesotan rural families, including the other 16 Getting Through Tough Times fact sheets.

 Adjusting to Suddenly Reduced Income (9.9 MB PDF) — Take into account both the emotional and financial aspects of sudden income loss.